Consumer Medicine Information

 Therefore, you must continue to take it as directed by your doctor if you expect to lower your cholesterol and keep it down.

 You may have to take cholesterol lowering medicine for the rest of your life.
-If you
+If you stop

 taking ZIENT, your cholesterol levels may rise again.